SeismicSystems/summit/docs/README.md

 - **Tokio**: Async runtime and utilities
 - **OpenSSL/Ring**: Cryptographic backends (via Commonware)

-Summit does not implement custom cryptography or consensus algorithms - it leverages battle-tested libraries and focuses on integration and optimization.
+Summit does not implement custom cryptography or consensus algorithms